 There is a time difference between the sale of a property and its registration at HM Land Registry.

-320 were of residential properties in London for £1 million and over
+- 251 were of residential properties in Greater London for £1 million and over

-three were of residential properties in Greater Manchester for £1 million and over
+- 3 were of residential properties in Greater Manchester for more than £1 million

-none were of residential properties in Cardiff for £1 million and over
+- none were residential properties in Cardiff for more than £1 million

-The most expensive residential sale taking place in September 2017 was of a flat in the City of Westminster, London for £15,200,000.
-The cheapest residential sale in September 2017 was of a semi-detached property in Birmingham, West Midlands for £17,500.
+The most expensive residential sale taking place in September 2018 was of a terraced property in Kensington and Chelsea for £14,000,000.
+The cheapest residential sale in September 2018 was of a terraced property in Hyndburn for £18,000.

-The most expensive commercial sale taking place in September 2017 was in Wakefield, West Yorkshire for £39,477,000.
-The cheapest commercial sales in September 2017 were in the London boroughs of Harrow and Southwark, each for £100.
+The most expensive commercial sale taking place in September 2018 was in Ascot for £23,625,000.
+The cheapest commercial sales in September 2018 were in Ruislip and Benfleet for £100.